 The TomTom Spark has a battery that can be charged via a charging cable.
 Depending on how the watch is being used and how many features are taken advantage of, the watch typically lasts up to 3 weeks.
 If the GPS is used, the battery time goes down to approximately 11 hours.
 Reviewers felt that the time was comparable to other similar devices on the market.

 The TomTom Spark is priced at $75.
-For a basic watch with a minimum amount of advanced features, the Spark runs about average compared to other similar watches.
-TomTom has other models with the Spark line that have a bit more features, including music and heart rate tracking that increase in price with more features.
+For a basic watch with a minimum amount of advanced features, the Spark runs on average compared to other similar watches.
+TomTom has other models with the Sparkline that have a bit more features, including music and heart rate tracking that increase in price with more features.
 Overall, the TomTom Spark is an affordable option for activity tracking.